aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ```

 ???+ danger "Important"
-    Interfaces `Ethernet9` and `Ethernet10` do not actually exist on the Spines.
+    Interfaces `Ethernet9` and `Ethernet10` do not exist on the Spines.
 Because of this, we
-    will **not** run a deploy command, since it would fail.
+    will **not** run a deploy command since it would fail.

-Take a moment and review the results of our changes via the source control functionality in VS Code.
+Please take a moment and review the results of our changes via the source control functionality in VS Code.

 Finally, we'll commit our changes and publish our branch.
 Again, we can use the VS Code Source Control GUI for this,
 or via the CLI using the commands below: